Cardiopulmonary resuscitation (CPR) is a lifesaving medical emergency procedure. It is performed on people who go into cardiac arrest.

 CPR does not usually restore the heartbeat, but as a first aid it does keep the person’s blood circulating, sending oxygen to the brain until the ambulance arrives and breathing and heartbeat can be restored.

 Home health aides, indeed, anyone working with the ill, disabled or with seniors would benefit from CPR certification.
-CPR training is inexpensive.
-In fact, you can enroll in the American Red Cross CPR training and become CPR certified for free.

 Getting CPR certified is easy.
 If Red Cross training is not available in your area, check with the fire stations, hospitals, or colleges.